Skip to content

 get_dasha_timeline

 Return the complete Vimshottari dasha timeline from birth — all 9 mahadashas with nested antardashas (MD + AD by default).
 Ask this tool when the user wants to: · See every dasha period across their entire life. · Find Julian-Day (JD) + local + UTC boundaries for each period. · Build a multi-decade dasha calendar.
 Returns: · facts.periods — 9 mahadashas each with up to 9 antardasha sub_periods · facts.total_years — approximate lifetime span from birth · facts.dasha_system — always Vimshottari for this tool For the active dasha at a specific date with classical interpretation use `forecast_dasha`.
 For a full lifetime forecast with life-event scores use `compute_life_journey`.
-Tier: Standard · Typical response: ~36 KB.
+Tier: All · Typical response: ~36 KB.

 Input